owhelm/helm-kustomize/examples/simple-app/README.md

    - Deployment has 3 replicas (patched by kustomize)
    - Deployment has additional `environment: production` label
    - No KustomizeFiles resource in final output

+## Expected Output

+The `expected-output/` directory contains the final resources as they should appear after the plugin processes them.
+This shows:

+- **deployment.yaml**: The deployment with all kustomize patches applied
+  - `replicas: 3` (increased from 1)
+  - `environment: production` label added to metadata
+- **service.yaml**: The service unchanged (no patches target it)